andrewholgate/ui-guide/index.md

 title: Introduction
 ---

-The World Food Programme’s Branding Guidance was published in 2009 and has now been effectively implemented across our organization, strengthening our brand image through consistent representation.
+The World Food Programme’s [Branding Guidance](http://documents.wfp.org/stellent/groups/communications_content/documents/communications/wfp211867.pdf) (PDF, 4.7MB) was published in 2009 and has now been effectively implemented across our organization, strengthening our brand image through consistent representation.

 Building on this initiative, the World Food Programme’s User Interface Style Guide emphasizes WFP’s commitment and potential to establish and build our online brand.